joinhandshake/seira/README.md

 ### Applying New Manifest Files

-By using `seira staging app-name app apply`, Seira will find/replace `REVISION` with the value in the `REVISION` environment variable and apply the new configs to the cluster.
+By using `seira staging app-name app apply`, Seira will find/replace the string "REVISION" in your manifests with the value in the `REVISION` environment variable and apply the new configs to the cluster.
 If `REVISION` is nil, it will ask to use the tag currently being used by the current `web` deployment.

 ### Setting Secrets